 In addition to the other information set forth in this Form 10-Q, you should carefully consider the risk factors discussed in Part I, Item 1A of our Form 10-K and those contained in our previously filed Form 10-Qs, which could affect our business, financial condition, or operating results.
 The risks we describe in our periodic reports are not the only risks we face.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial also may materially adversely affect our business, financial condition, or operating results.
-For the quarter ended March 31, 2024, the Company is not aware of any specific new and additional risk factors not previously disclosed.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially adversely affect our business, financial condition, or operating results.
+For the quarter ended June 30, 2024, the Company is not aware of any specific new and additional risk factors that were not previously disclosed.